 Some developers shrugged their shoulders and went ahead and created a new file format that was more or less a GIF but without the use of LZW technology.
 One such format was the PNG, which, at one point, was called PING — “Ping Is Not Gif.”
 Others, on the other hand, took Unisys’ actions as a personal slight and started the “Burn All GIFs” movement.
 On November 5, 1999, all developers gathered at their computers and burned all their remaining GIF files, essentially putting an end to the era of the GIF.

 The Resurgence of the GIF

-Like custom writing, short film and abstract art, the GIF filled a void consumers weren’t aware existed until it disappeared.
+Like short film and abstract art, the GIF filled a void consumers weren’t aware existed until it disappeared.
 Not quite a short film and not quite a still image, the short, continuous, soundless loop that was the animated GIF could convey nuance in a way that text just couldn’t.
 Though it would take another decade and a half, the GIF would eventually resurge, which David McIntosh, the CEO of Tenor, a GIF search engine, attributes to internet users’ increasing use of shorthand.